 2) You can lock in annual savings that you won’t get as a monthly subscriber.
 A perfect example of this is ESPN+, which increased their monthly rate from $4.99 to $5.99 in August 2020.
 For those ESPN+ subscribers who signed up for the annual plan of $59.99, that annual rate increased in January 2021.

 3) With the $50 you save every year if you get those 4 streaming services mentioned in the chart above, you can consider adding other streaming services for you and your family.
 For example, you can upgrade your ESPN+ subscription from just ESPN+ to the Disney Bundle that includes ESPN+, Hulu and Disney+ for just $9 more per month.

 4) When you subscribe to an annual plan, you still get to enjoy the free trial.
 For example, when you subscribe to the Paramount+ 30-day trial before August 16 2020, you get the first 30 days for free before you get billed.
 And,

 5) Last but not least, some streaming services offer other incentives when you sign up for annual plans or pay on a quarterly basis.
 For example, as of press time, Sling TV is offering a free AirTV mini when you prepay for two months.

 So how do you get the annual rates that are sometimes hard to find?

-When you sign up for your free trials to CBS All Access, Fanatiz, ESPN+, Peacock Premium or Sling TV, you’ll get a choice to choose between the different plans available.
+When you sign up for your free trials to Paramount+, Fanatiz, ESPN+, Peacock Premium or Sling TV, you’ll get a choice to choose between the different plans available.
 Often, the annual rates are not featured prominently but you’ll see a link or option for an annual rate (see examples below).

 Note: If you’re already an ESPN+ monthly subscriber and want to get the annual rate, click here and then select the ‘Get ESPN+’ button (even if you already have it).
 You’ll be able to log in and then switch to the annual plan.